BodenmillerGroup/MI_Sampling_study/README.md

 BiocManager::install(c("SingleCellExperiment","doParallel","RColorBrewer","CountClust))
 ```

-In addition, the [Pagoda2 pacakge](https://github.com/kharchenkolab/pagoda2) has to be installed to proces.
+In addition, the [Pagoda2 pacakge](https://github.com/kharchenkolab/pagoda2) has to be installed to process the spatial transcriptomic data in an efficient manner.
 Please check on the corresponding github page the different dependencies needed to install it.

 ## Pre-processing the data

 Data has to be stored in a SingleCellExperiment (SCE) object in order to be properly analysed.
 For a thoroughly description and introduction to the SCE object please have a look at this [introduction](https://bioconductor.org/packages/devel/bioc/vignettes/SingleCellExperiment/inst/doc/intro.html).
 The following constraints need to be fullfill :

-- The cell/spot classification/clustering need to be stored in the ColLabels part of the SCE object.
+- The cell/spot classification/clustering need to be stored in the **ColLabels** part of the SCE object.
 It has to be a numerical vector for compatibility.
-- X and Y location of cells should be stored in the column metadata (ColData) of the SCE object with the "Location_Center_X" and "Location_Center_Y" names.
-In addition the "ImageNumber" column will be added and set to 1 (all cells are supposed to come from the same image).
+- X and Y location of cells should be stored in the column metadata (ColData) of the SCE object with the **"Location_Center_X"** and **"Location_Center_Y"** names.
+In addition the **"ImageNumber"** column will be added and set to 1 (all cells are supposed to come from the same image).

 Scripts to transform raw Visium or MI datasets into a usable SCE object are available in this repository (see above).

-## Performing sampling analysis
+## Performing regular sampling analysis using one large Field of View (FoV)

 We assume a properly organised SCE object (called here sce) is available.
 In addition the **List_scripts_sampling.R** file has been downloaded locally.
 We start by loading the different functions from the R file :